maoberlehner/markus-oberlehner-net/content/blog/use-fragments-to-avoid-obsolete-graphql-fields-in-vue-applications.md

 ## Wrapping it up

-Although GraphQL seems to be everybody's darling at the moment and I too think it's a very cool technology, its tendency to get into every corner of your application and dictate how to structure your components is something you should at least be aware of and ideally counter. **In an ideal world, I can change my data fetching layer without touching any of my components.
+Although GraphQL seems to be everybody's darling at the moment and I too think it's a very cool technology, its tendency to get into every corner of your application and dictate how to structure your components is something you should at least be aware of and ideally work against it. **In an ideal world, I can change my data fetching layer without touching any of my components.
 GraphQL makes this almost impossible.**

 In addition to using fragments as described in this article, **I also try not to pass objects as properties whenever I can.** This makes my components 100% independent from the API layer and also makes them more explicit about what data they expect.